cgwalters/coreos-cloud-instance-store-provisioner/README.md

 There is a `50-master-coreos-cloud-instance-store-provisioner.yaml` you can use that is set up to do both directories.
 Get ready for much improved etcd performance!

+(Tip: You may like using [xokdinst](https://github.com/cgwalters/xokdinst) which makes it much [more ergonomic to provide additional manifests](https://github.com/cgwalters/xokdinst#nicer-flow-for-injecting-manifests), among other things, but it's just an `openshift-install` wrapper.)